How to File Taxes in 2024

 Personal Finance Mistakes

 Don’t get too scared when you read this, but the decisions you’re making all year long can have major tax implications.
 Write a check to the Humane Society but forget to get a receipt?
 Start a new job but choose the wrong withholding status when filling out paperwork?
 Driving your car for a freelance gig but not correctly capturing the mileage?
 These are all things that could come back to bite you when you go to file your taxes.

 How to avoid this: Be proactive when it comes to personal finance.
 Remember to keep records of all charitable giving, be aware of your proper withholding status whenever your paycheck changes (due to a new job or a raise) and be diligent about logging expenses if you run your own side gig.

 If you juggle a side hustle, have a growing base of freelance clients or run your own business, you have special tax needs that, in most cases, require help from a tax professional.
 Mistakes for the self-employed can run the gamut, from not paying enough in estimated taxes (or not paying them at all) to not setting aside enough funds to cover what they end up owing — because of the dreaded self-employment tax.

 How to avoid this: Find an accountant and ask them to help you calculate your quarterly tax payments.
 Most tax preparers will print vouchers for your quarterly payments with instructions on how and when to pay them.
 Make sure you always set aside roughly a third of any freelance income for taxes because, on top of your regular income tax burden as an employee, you’ll also have to cover the employer burden.

 Be sure to account for your state taxes, as well, which may need to be shipped to a different address — which you’ll find on your state’s official taxation and revenue department website.

-Timothy Moore covers banks and insurance for The Penny Hoarder.
+Timothy Moore covers banks, taxes and insurance for The Penny Hoarder.
 Reporting from Jamie Cattanach is included in this report.